 The event is free to attend but spaces are limited.
 The day’s keynotes and panel discussions will be live-streamed and information will be available through the Sustainable Futures website.

-Sustainable Futures is a national sustainability education initiative led by UCC.
+Sustainable Futures is a national sustainability education initiative led by UCC and funded by the Higher Education Authority's Human Capital Initiative Pillar 3.
 Its educational programmes provide current and future leaders with the knowledge and skills they need to lead the transition to a sustainable and net zero future.
 Sustainable Futures partners include Maynooth University, Atlantic Technological University, and enterprises including Microsoft Ireland and Logitech.

 For more information, please see the Sustainable Futures website: Sustainable Futures Forum | University College Cork (ucc.ie)